AlgebraicJulia/Decapodes.jl/benchmarks/README.md

 @quickactivate :benchmarks
 ```

 which auto-activate the project, enable local path handling from DrWatson and provide several helper functions.
-Note that `@quickactivate` is only usable from within the `benchmarks` directory.
+Note that `@quickactivate :benchmarks` is only usable from within the `benchmarks` directory.

 ## Establishing Simulation Configurations